avaldebe/PyPMS/docs/library_usage.md

-from dataclasses import fields from typing import Dict from pms.sensor import base, Sensor
+from dataclasses import fields from typing import Dict from pms.core import base, Sensor

 def types(obs: base.ObsData) -> Dict[str, str]:
     """return a dictionary containing the type of each data field"""""